nunof083/AQWebsite/README.md

 # AQWebsite

-This is a website project that I had to do for HTML/CSS classes at DCU (Dublin City University)
+This is a website project (only HTML/CSS) that I made.

 It consists on using the web.archive.org site to see how a website was back on 2008/2009 and re do it with the modern technology available today.